 - Subdivision Act 1988

 - any contracts, leases and licences that bind or benefit the owners corporation

 - any insurance policies relating to the owners corporation

-- details of companies, tradespeople or suppliers who have provided a warranty or guarantee
+- names and details of companies, tradespeople or suppliers who have provided a warranty or guarantee

 - books to enable the owners corporation to keep minutes, accounts and other records